ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-mary-emily-1858.md

 <p>Reserved, unostentatious, and kindly...she went about her daily round of duties with a Christian fortitude and faithfulness...</p>
 </blockquote>
 <figcaption>
-11 Nov 1937, In Tribute To Emily Mills by E. D. Shurter, The Ithaca Journal, Ithaca NY), p2.
+11 Nov 1937, In Tribute To Emily Mills by E. D. Shurter, The Ithaca Journal, Ithaca NY, p2.
 Full quote is below.</figcaption>
 </figure>

 These descriptions of Emily's demeanor are consistent with the personal recollections of a current Brooktondale resident, currently in her 90's who has early childhood memories of Emily and her store in the last years of Emily's life.